tianyili2017/ETH-CNN-Acceleration/README.md

 In [2] [link](https://ieeexplore.ieee.org/abstract/document/8384310), we have proposed a deep ETH-CNN based approach to early predict the CU partition for HEVC, which can drastically save the encoding time via skipping the RDO search in redundant CUs.
 After [2] was published, we also found that the ETH-CNN itself can be further accelerated for more practical use.
 So, an acceleration approach for ETH-CNN is proposed in [1] with network pruning.
 As verified in the experiments, the CU partition of 1080p frames can be predicted in real time @30fps+, while keeping the RD performance.

 This encoder is modified from the standard HM 16.5, coded with C++.
 When the encoder is running, it calls the pruned ETH-CNN models for fast predicting the CU partition.
-The models were trained with Python 3.6 and TensorFlow 1.12 in advance, and then the codes for ETH-CNN inference were encrypted in a DLL file *ETH-CNN_WinDLL.dll*.
+The models were trained with Python 3.6 and TensorFlow 1.12 in advance, and then the codes for ETH-CNN implementation were encapsulated as a DLL file *ETH-CNN_WinDLL.dll*.

 ## Download